aesteve/nubes/README.md

 * a Vertx instance
 * a JsonObject containing the configuration

-Please take a look at [the configuration documentation](docs/CONFIG.md) for the available, mandatory or not, options.
+Please take a look at [the configuration documentation](/blob/master/docs/CONFIG.md) for the available, mandatory or not, options.

 Once you've created the VertxNubes instance, you need to `bootstrap` it.
 What it's gonna do is scanning your application classes (annotated with `@Controller`) in order to create the approriate Web routes/handlers and attach it to a vertx-web `Router`.

-You can provide your own `Router`, if you want to keep to add custom routes and stuff in the standard vertx way.
+You can provide your own `Router`, if you want to to add custom routes and stuff in the standard vertx way.

 You can also let `VertxNubes` instanciate a `Router`.
 It's gonna return it to you once it's done bootstrapping.
+And you'll be able to do pretty much whatever you need with it.

 ```java
 VertxNubes nubes = new VertxNubes(vertx, config);